ghostffcode/elitejax/README.md

 #### **Example**

-* To send an AJAX reequest to the spotify API Endpoint, searching for artists by name:
+* To send an AJAX request to the spotify API Endpoint, searching for artists by name:

 ```html
 <form data-elitejax="true" action="https://api.spotify.com/v1/search" method="get">